LiveHelperChat/doc/docs/dashboard.md

 #### Required configuration

-For operator to see this widget he has to have
+For the operator to see this widget he has to have

 > 'lhgroupchat','use'